openebs/openebs/k8s/upgrades/README.md

 Upgrade steps vary depending on the way OpenEBS was installed by you.
 Below are steps to upgrade using some common ways to install OpenEBS:

+### Prerequisite for control plane upgrade
+1. Make sure all the blockdevices that are in use are connected to the node.
+2. Make sure that all manually created and claimed blockdevices are excluded in the NDM configmap path filter

+**NOTE: Upgrade of LocalPV rawblock volumes are not supported.
+Please exclude it in configmap**

 ### Upgrade using kubectl (using openebs-operator.yaml):

 **Use this mode of upgrade only if OpenEBS was installed using openebs-operator.yaml.**